thoughtbot/spectacular/README.md

 ## License

-Liftoff is Copyright (c) 2012-2013 thoughtbot, inc. It is free software, and may be redistributed under the terms specified in the LICENSE file.
+Spectacular is Copyright (c) 2012-2013 thoughtbot, inc. It is free software, and may be redistributed under the terms specified in the LICENSE file.